NOLA Rehearsal Studio

 is a proud Co-Founder and Company Manager of Open Hydrant Theater Company, the first Equity Ensemble Theater in the Bronx.
 For the last 4 years, our company has produced 8 equity shows, creating opportunities for the youth and adult in the South Bronx and changing lives.
 I am also a proud member of Actors’ Equity Association, retired Supreme Court Reporter and Reiki healer.
 Moving to New York City in 2000 to pursue my dream and passion of acting, I am rewarded every day when I see the faces of the children and members of the community mirroring the joy that is shared when they find their voices on stage and connect with the energy of the audience telling their stories.
 I am blessed to be surrounded by incredibly talented colleagues and artists who inspire and motivate me constantly.
 Learning new things and meeting new people to build relationships with is key to life and I embrace it daily.

-is the recipient of the 2017 TRU “Spirit of Theater Award”and is both a Broadway actor and producer having played leading roles on Broadway in Good News, I Love My Wife, Crimes of the Heart, Gypsy (playing the “bump it with the trumpet stripper Mazzeppa while covering Tyne Daly as Mama Rose) and The Tale of the Allergist’s Wife (covering both Linda Lavin and Michele Lee and starring opposite Valerie Harper in the National Tour).
-Jana founded Better World Productions in order to “present theater that not only entertains, but also educates; and inspires us to create a Better World.
+is the recipient of the 2017 TRU “Spirit of Theater Award” and is both a Broadway actor and producer having played leading roles on Broadway in Good News, I Love My Wife, Crimes of the Heart, Gypsy (playing the “bump it with the trumpet" stripper Mazzeppa while covering Tyne Daly as Mama Rose) and The Tale of the Allergist’s Wife (covering both Linda Lavin and Michele Lee and starring opposite Valerie Harper in the National Tour).
+Jana founded Better World Productions in order to “present theater that not only entertains, but also educates; and inspires us to create a Better World."
 She made her Broadway producing debut with Little Women.
 Other Broadway producing credits include the revival of Ragtime and a financial stake in War Horse and Something Rotten (currently on National Tour).
-Off-Broadway productions includes I Love You Because, Through The Night and White’s Lies.
-She’s also a producer on Marianne Elliot’s Heisenberg and Company in London as well as the upcoming Broadway production.
-Shows in development include: Roof of the World (World Premiere at KC Rep), The Astonishing Times of Timothy Cratchit (developed at The Workshop Theater) and The Jazz Age (World Premiere at 59/E59th) slated for a London production spring of 2019.
+Off-Broadway productions include I Love You Because, Through The Night and White’s Lies.
+She was also a producer on Marianne Elliot’s Heisenberg and Company in London as well as the Broadway revival.
+Shows in development include: The Astonishing Times of Timothy Cratchit (developed at The Workshop Theater) and The Jazz Age (World Premiere at 59e59) slated for a London production.
 For more info: www.janarobbins.com

 is one of only two producers in the history of Broadway to have a musical run over 3000 performances and a play run over 1000.
 (The other producer he shares this distinction with is the legendary David Merrick.)
 Waissman developed and produced the original Broadway production of Grease as well as two of Broadway’s longest running plays, Agnes of God by John Pielmeier and Torch Song Trilogy by Harvey Fierstein.Waissman's first Broadway credit was the 1971 Paul Zindel play And Miss Reardon Drinks a Little with Estelle Parsons and Julie Harris, and his prolific Broadway efforts have resulted in four motion picture features, a PBS TV special, 25 Tony Award® nominations, and 5 Tony Awards® including a Tony Award® as ‘Best Play Producer.’
 His new musical, Josephine, inspired by Josephine Baker, had its World Premiere in April at the Asolo Theatre in Sarasota, Florida.
 Deborah Cox played the title role and Joey McKneely directed and choreographed.